gloria-jso/SlicerNeuroCTA/README.md

 ### b) Classification
 - Applies graph neural network inference to segmented vascular masks
 - Supports both `SAGE` and `GINE` model families
+- Model weights should be supplied in `NeuroCTA/Resources/Models/Classification/{SAGE,GINE}`
 - Produces a multi-segmentation result with artery classes assigned to connected foreground regions
-- Uses the supplied models in `NeuroCTA/Resources/Models/Classification/{SAGE,GINE}`
+-  Models were trained on binarized ground truth segmentations from the TopBrain CTA dataset.
+Performance degrades significantly on noisier inputs containing distal vessels or segmentation artifacts.
+Improving robustness requires retraining with more varied input segmentations at different preprocessing thresholds

 ### c) Skeletonization and Feature Extraction
-- `Medial Axis Thinning` backed by internal skeleton worker logic
+- `Medial Axis Thinning` backed by internal skeleton worker logic.
+  - Outputs branch points (BP) and endpoints (EP) as `vtkMRMLMarkupsFiducial` and skeletons in the form of `vtkMRMLModelNode`
+  - Tortuosity by Distance Metric (DM) is computed as the ratio of total path length to total straight-line distance across all branches in a segment.
+For unbranched segments this is clinically meaningful, but for branching segments the per-branch euclidean distances lose geometric significance and the metric should be interpreted with caution.
+The limitation is that for branching structures the euclidean distance of individual branches loses geometric meaning
+  - Tortuosity by Sum of Angles Method (SOAM) is calculated for this method.
 - `VMTK Extract Centerline` using VMTK and 3D Slicer's Extract Centerline module
-- Outputs skeleton models, branch point fiducials, and endpoint fiducials to the scene
+  - Outputs endpoints (EP) as `vtkMRMLMarkupsFiducial` and skeletons in the form of `vtkMRMLMarkupsCurveNode`.
+  - Tortuosity by SOAM is not calculated for this method.
+  - Tortuosity by DM is output as null when the segment has more than one branch.
+- Skeletons from both methods can be edited in `Edit centerline` module.

 ## Installation